Medical help in Northern Greece

 We work there to provide care and help people who have financial difficulties or problems accessing other health services.
 We see asylum seekers living in camps or in Thessaloniki, as well as refugees and the city's homeless.
 The most common ailments are wound infections, skin diseases and parasitic infestations linked to precarious living conditions.

-It is a space for learning, cultural exchange and building community, and a place where people know they will always be welcomed.
-The centre offers daily English, Greek and German Classes, an Information Centre, and an accessible community space including women's and Child Friendly Space.
+The field is a space for learning, cultural exchange and building community, and a place where people know they will always be welcomed.
+The centre offers daily English, Greek classes, an Information Centre, and an accessible community space including women's and Child Friendly Space.
+There are football and volleyball fields, but also a small garden and the possibility to use music instruments.
+They are also doing a mechanical workshop for bikes.

 Patients come to us from the camp, where the lack of translators and medicines often has an impact on their access to healthcare.
 Inside the centre, we offer them basic medical care and the necessary treatment.
-When needed, we refer to other actors in Thessaloniki.
-Since opening, we have treated more than 1000 patients, mainly for respiratory and gastrointestinal infections, exacerbated by living conditions in the camps.
+When needed, we can refer to other actors in Thessaloniki.

 Ioannina